 - Azure blob storage serves images or documents directly to a browser.

-- It can also store files for distributed access.
+- t can also store files for distributed access.

-- Storing data for backup and restore disaster recovery and archiving.
+- Storing data for backup and restoring disaster recovery and archiving.

 Why Azure Blob Storage